Encryption¶

 const saltBase64 = uint8ToBase64(salt);

-const encrypted = await encryptData(blob, password, saltBase64);
+const encrypted = await encryptData(apiKeys, password, saltBase64);

-return {
+return { encrypted, salt: saltBase64 };

 }